 Make it look like it’s from a real project.

 - Don’t shoot a scene with the camera ONLY on you.
 Sure, it’s YOUR reel, but if you don’t show your scene partner/the setting you’re in, it feels more like a taped audition than something that’s been produced.
 (And PLEASE use more than just a medium shot.
 No director in their right mind shoots an entire scene from one focal length.)

-- Use a quality camera, real lights and mics.
+- Use a quality camera, real lights and mics and then edit carefully and make sure you mix your sound.
 Nothing screams “FAKE SCENE” more than one of these elements being subpar.

-- This should be common sense, but I’ve seen many a clip where the actor clearly wanted to play a specific character or moment and didn’t pay attention to the other elements in the scene.
+- This should be common sense, but I’ve seen many a clip where the actor clearly wanted to play a specific character or moment and didn’t pay attention to the other elements in the scene, namely that the other character had the better arc.
 Again, if too much attention is focused on your scene partner(s), then this activity is moot.

 - An original scene is the best choice when shooting material for your reel.
 However not everyone can write dialogue.
 If you are the scribe, get feedback from your peers before filming your work.
 If you’re questioning your writing abilities, try to partner with a writer to craft a scene for you.

 - Sure, Robin Williams’ monologue from GOOD WILL HUNTING is magnificent, but do you REALLY want to be compared to Robin Williams?
 Obscurity is your friend here.
 Dig deep for something that won’t warrant a juxtaposition.